ACTEC Foundation History

 Inaugural Student Writing Competition

-The Mary Moers Wenig Student Writing Competition was started with an annual budget of $10,500.
-The Competition has been held every year since.
+The Mary Moers Wenig Student Writing Competition was created to honor the late Mary Moers Wenig, an Academic Fellow of The American College of Trust and Estate Counsel (ACTEC), who served as a law school professor for over 30 years.
+The competition was started with an annual budget of $10,500 and has been held every year since.

 Social Science Research Network (SSRN)

-At the 2005 Annual Meeting, the Foundation approved its first grant to the Social Science Research Network (SSRN), in the amount of $5,000, to be used to develop the wills and trust area of their website.
+At the 2005 Annual Meeting, the Foundation approved its first grant to the Social Science Research Network (SSRN), in the amount of $5,000, to provide funds for the inception of the Trust and Estate eJournal.
+The Foundation continues to fund SSRN's Wills, Trusts, & Estates Law eJournal, which is available to subscribers at no cost.

 ACTEC Engagement Letters